ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-After adjusted the configuration, you can deploy it with `nixos-rebuild switch` to rollback the version of firefox/chrome/vscode.
+After adjusted the configuration, deploy it with `sudo nixos-rebuild switch`, then your firefox/chrome/vscode will revert to the version corresponding to `nix-stable` or `nixpkgs-fd40cef8d`.

 ### 9. Manage NixOS configuration with Git

 NixOS's configuration file is plain text, so it can be managed with Git just like ordinary dotfiles.

-此外 Nix Flakes 配置也不一定需要放在 `/etc/nixos` 目录下，可以放在任意目录下，只要在部署时指定正确的路径即可。

 On the other hand, `flake.nix` do not required to be placed in the `/etc/nixos` directory, they can be placed in any directory, as long as the correct path is specified during deployment.